charles-dr/graphql-query-builder/README.md

 ```
 yarn start
 ```
-Then server will run on localhost:4000.
+Then server runs on localhost:4000.

 in 'client' directory, run
 ```
 yarn start
 ```

-App will run on localhost:3000
+App runs on localhost:3000